mpalash/aliakbarmehta/content/ballad-of-the-war-that-never-was.md

 ---
-title: Ballad of The War That Never Was
+title: Ballad ~ Ballad of The War That Never Was
 layout: content
 tags: artwork
 pubdate: August 1, 2010 12:00 AM